Malinskiy/adam/docs/_docs/sync-requests/get-properties.md

 nav_order: 3
 ---

-Retrieve device properties (equivalent to executing `getprop` on the device) can be done with the requests below.
+Retrieving device properties (equivalent to executing `getprop` on the device) can be done using the requests below.

 ## Get all device properties
 This requests retrieves all properties and create a Map of String -> String to allow working with properties like this